Starter Notes

 Non-Blocking Event Loop

-JavaScript operates on a non-blocking event loop; this allows it to perform multiple tasks concurrently without waiting for one task to finish before starting another.
+JavaScript operates on a non-blocking event loop.
+This allows it to perform multiple tasks concurrently without waiting for one task to finish before starting another.
 This makes JavaScript highly efficient for handling asynchronous operations like I/O or network requests.

 - Javascript runs in single-thread - it can only do one thing at a time.